 Spring 2026 FAQ

-A clear, member-friendly guide to key CHI updates for Spring 2026, including salary changes, retro pay, the settlement timeline, membership, professional development, and advocacy opportunities.
+A clear, member-friendly guide to key CHI updates for Spring 2026, including salary changes, retro pay, the settlement timeline, membership, professional development, advocacy opportunities, and the new Article 11.8 ancillary pay implementation.

 Updates at a Glance